andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 These modelling sessions brought out new bounded contexts like Defence into the picture, merged contexts such as Mags and crown which were separate legacy systems but nonethless the same business process.
 Because of the two legacy system they had pretty much diverged in the real world as well (but no reason why they should be different in fact).
 Potential to change the real business process as a result.

 NEAR ENEMY: Purity in delivery of DDD artefacts can make them difficult to consume for teams.
-They are just tools - the code is the real model, so work to make it
+They are just tools - the code is the real model, so work on it.

 ---